 For support, please email firstname.lastname@example.org, or call (406) 243-5776, or visit the UC Branch Center, Room 206.

-DEI learning sessions are focused on the common terminology used in DEI and expanding understanding to promote awareness around DEI issues.
+Learning sessions and trainings are focused on teaching common terminology used in DEI and LGBTQ work.
+Each session is designed to expand understanding to promote awareness around DEI issues and LGBTQ allyship.
 For more information and instructions on how to request specific learning sessions, please see the descriptions below.